tidymodels/stacks/README.md

 ![A diagram representing “model definitions,” which specify the form of candidate ensemble members.
-Three colored boxes represent three different model types—a K-nearest neighbors model (in salmon), a linear regression model (in yellow), and a support vector machine model (in green).](man/figures/model_defs.png)
+Three colored boxes represent three different model types; a K-nearest neighbors model (in salmon), a linear regression model (in yellow), and a support vector machine model (in green).](man/figures/model_defs.png)